Long Road Trip Guides

 Suggested stops

-Lunch – Have early lunch in Sagar Residency before Honnavar
+Lunch – Have an early lunch in Sagar Residency before Honnavar

 Google Map – https://goo.gl/maps/bxRdX8to9tm